goguih/steam-cart-automator/README.md

 # Steam Cart Automator

 Is tool that automates the process of adding games to the cart on the Steam platform.
-Developed and tested on the Linux operating system.
+Developed and Tested on the Linux operating system.

 ## Prerequisites